sanatnilesh/azure-az204-developer-guide/secure-Cloud-Solution/azure-key-vault/azure-key-vault.md

     Best resource to learn about how managed Identity used to authenticate azureweb app with azure key vault.
     (https://learn.microsoft.com/en-us/azure/key-vault/general/tutorial-net-create-vault-azure-web-app)
 3. Use Key Value References.
+   - Move Configruation to Key Vault
+   - Deploy your App Service or Azure Function
+   - Create a system-assigned identity for your App
+   - Give GET KV SECRETS access to the app identity
+   - Update configruation values with KV reference syntax
+   - Verify your application functionality

 ```